Hive-Academy/Workflow_Manager_MCP/enhanced-workflow-rules/000-workflow-core.md

 ### If Batch Workflow Breaks Down

-1. Use get_task_context to check current implementation plan
+1. Use query_data to check current implementation plan status
-2. Use check_batch_status to verify batch completion status
+2. Use query_data to verify batch completion status
 3. Resume appropriate batch-based workflow with quality gates
 4. Ensure batch dependencies and technical standards are respected